tidymodels/parsnip/tests/testthat/_snaps/predict_formats.md

         class = ifelse(class == "VF", 1, 0)))
     Condition
       Error in `check_outcome()`:
       !
-For a classification model, the outcome should be a `factor`, not a `numeric`.
+For a classification model, the outcome should be <factor>, not <numeric>.

 ---